 Webinars >>FDA Regulations

-Preclinical Testing for Drug and Biologics: Meeting FDA Requirements without Breaking the Bank
+Strategies for Minimizing Preclinical Testing: Meeting FDA Requirements without Breaking the Bank

 Animal testing is required before a new drug or biological product can be tested in clinical trials and for market approval.
 There are several guidance documents to advice developers of the kind of animal testing to do for a given product.
 However, developers need to strategize what animal tests are needed, at which stage of development, and at what scale.
 Also, confusion exists about the use of new screening technologies such as in vitro assays and in vivo models to predict and detect adverse events.
 At early stages in development, the goal of the development team should be to maximize resources to clinical testing.
 At the same time, sufficient toxicity studies are needed to reasonably predict adverse events expected with a given drug or biologic.
 The balance between necessity and curiosity is needed at all stages in development.